 Ambassador Maltby: I’ll walk you to your plane.

 Andy Osnard: Could this be the beginning of a beautiful friendship?

 Osnard’s brands are Marlboro Light cigarettes, and – as far as we can tell – 12-year-old Glenlivet single malt Scotch… neat, of course.

 How to Get the Look

 Osnard dresses for comfort rather than aesthetics, but there’s something to respect a man who still incorporates a suit into his tropical wear.
 Osnard’s attire is many steps down from Harry Pendel‘s immaculate suits, but – all things considered – he still looks far better than those vacationers who opt for fanny packs and floppy hats.

 - Tan linen blend loose-fitting suit, consisting of:

 - Single-breasted semi-structured jacket with notch lapels, 3-button front, welted breast pocket, flapped hip pockets, 3-button cuffs, and ventless rear

 - Flat front trousers with on-seam side pockets, button-through jetted rear pockets, and plain-hemmed bottoms

-- Pale blue cotton button-down shirt with point collar, front placket, and 2-button cuffs
+- Pale blue cotton shirt with point collar, front placket, and 2-button cuffs

 - Brown leather monk loafers with brass buckles